vikashask/User-Product-Portal-React/server/README.md

 > user should be able to see list of the products on the landing page and also search for specific products.

-ii.             user should be able to create new products iii.            user should be able to edit or delete owned products. iv.           user should be able to edit own details.
+> user should be able to create new products

+> user should be able to edit or delete owned products.

+> user should be able to edit own details.

-v.            user should be able to see other user details but cannot edit or delete vi.           user should be able to see products created by other user but cannot edit or delete
+> user should be able to see other user details but cannot edit or delete

+> user should be able to see products created by other user but cannot edit or delete

 3. Error Handling implementation for the above

 REST API (services) details:

-CRUD operation for User
+## CRUD operation for User

-I.	create User
+> create User

-II.	list users
+> list users

-III.	get single user resource by Id
+> get single user resource by Id

-IV.	edit user
+> edit user

-V.	delete user
+> delete user

-CRUD operation for Advertisement
+## CRUD operation for Advertisement

-I.	create product
+> create product

-II.	list products
+> list products

-III.	get single product resource by Id
+> get single product resource by Id

-IV.	edit products
+> edit products

-V.	delete products
+> delete products

-Note: Feel free to add more services if needed.

-Expectation from the candidate:
+### Expectation from the candidate:

-I.	Preferred solution would have the rest api implemention using nodeJs, KOA JS/ Express JS etc. or if that is not possible it can be mocked using the axios.
+> Preferred solution would have the rest api implemention using nodeJs, KOA JS/ Express JS etc. or if that is not possible it can be mocked using the axios.

-II.
-The portal must be created using react, redux and thunk, Custom CSS / CSS framework, responsive design, and unit test cases covering all scenarios.
+> The portal must be created using react, redux and thunk, Custom CSS / CSS framework, responsive design, and unit test cases covering all scenarios.

-III.
-Use all best practices (production level code quality).
+> Use all best practices (production level code quality).

-IV.
-Include README file.
+> Include README file.